thewh1teagle/israwave/lab/README.md

 You can stop the training and convert to onnx and inference with this repository to check that it's correct.

+You can resume training from saved `ckpt` file in logs folder.

 Use [tensorboard](https://www.tensorflow.org/tensorboard) to see information while training running.

 Notes for improving: